 Example: Mark and Jacob are a male couple that wants to have a child.
 Mark will provide his sperm.
 Jacob’s sister, Mary, will donate her eggs.
 The baby will be carried by Alice, a hired surrogate.

 If there was no written agreement, a court might assume that Alice was the baby’s mother.
-But Mark, Jacob, Mary and Alice sign a contract setting forth the relationship.
+Though Mark, Jacob, Mary and Alice sign a contract setting forth the relationship.
 Under the terms of the agreement, Mark and Jacob are the parents.
 Neither Mary nor Alice has any parenting rights.

-You can learn more about legal same-sex relationships in our article on Same-Sex Marriage and Domestic Partnerships in Nevada.
+You can learn more about legal same-sex relationships in our article on Same-sex marriage and domestic partnerships in Nevada.

 6. Can I get custody if I am not the child’s parent?